 Rose Care - As new growth begins, prune all the injured stems from winter to about 12 inches.
 To prevent disease/fungus from over wintering, clean the rose bed by removing leaves and other debris.
 Feed now with any organic form of fertilizer that provides all the necessary nutrients in a non-burning, ready to use granular application that produces wonderful results.
 Vigorous growing roses are far less susceptible to pest attacks than those that are struggling.

-Lawns – Apply Fertilome St Augustine Weed & Feed to crabgrass and fertilize.
+Lawns – Apply Fertilome St Augustine Weed & Feed to fertilize your lawn/grass.
 This not only greens up the lawn but also prevents many other weeds before they start.
-Feeding with St. Augustine makes it strong so that it chokes unwanted weeds out.
+Feeding with Fertilome St. Augustine Weed & Feed makes it strong so that it chokes unwanted weeds out.

 Winter injury is showing up on many landscape plants, particularly broad-leaf evergreens like Azalea, Bottlebrush, Boxwood, Euonymus, and Mahonia.
 Brown leaves are a typical sign and as temperatures rise the damage will become even more apparent.
 Even though leaves look dead, the stems may be fine.